Sinowa-Programming/Godot-Sweepline-Volornoi/README.md

 ## Features

 * Can generate a svg file for quick loopup of cells
-* Generates the polygons along with a nearest-neighbor graph that is used as an Astar2D
+* Generates the polygons along with a nearest-neighbor graph
 * Generated to a rectangular field
 * Consistant cell coloring